MattSteedWork/Pea-Ish/README.md

 Pea-Ish is an automated Bash script that grabs the following potentially helpful information from a compromised machine.

-1. Dirty Netwrok Ping Sweep
+1. Netwrok Ping Sweep
-2. Linux Version
+2. Prints Linux Version
 3. Whami/ID
-4. SUIDs
+4. Prints SUIDs
-5. Passwd (Stripping out all No Login)
+5. Prints Passwd (Stripping out all No Login)
-6. Running Processes
+6. Prints Running Processes
-7. Apache Files?
+7. Prints Versions Of Sudo/Mysql/Apache
-8. Sudo Token Vuln Check
+8. Checks For Sudo Token Vulnerability
+9. Checks For Dirty Pipe Vulnerability

 <p align="right">(<a href="#top">back to top</a>)</p>